petems/cant-heal-you-yell/README.txt

-To keep from spamming random people you try to buff, it also checks to see if the spell's target is in your party, raid, or guild, and only whispers them if they're in one of those.
+To keep from spamming random people you try to buff, it also checks to see if the spell's target is in your party, raid, or guild, and only yells them if they're in one of those.

-Can't Heal You will work in combination with Healbot, Grid+Clique, etc.
+Can't Heal You (Yell Version) will work in combination with Healbot, Grid+Clique, etc.
 -- since it detects the game events involved with spellcasting, it should work no matter how you cast the spell.
-It also uses Blizzard's internal names for events and errors, so even if the interface hasn't been localized in your language, Can't Heal You will still send messages at the appropriate times.
+It also uses Blizzard's internal names for events and errors, so even if the interface hasn't been localized in your language, Can't Heal You (Yell Version) will still send messages at the appropriate times.

-It's not just for healers, too -- it works for any buff, so you mages trying to hand out Arcane Intellect can automatically whisper people too!
+It's not just for healers, too -- it works for any buff, so you mages trying to hand out Arcane Intellect can automatically yell people too!

-Can't Heal You has a configuration dialog that's merged into Blizzard's configuration interface -- you can find it in the Addons tab, or you can go directly go it by using the command "/chy".
-There, you can choose what things you want Can't Heal You to warn others about, change the messages that Can't Heal You gives, or even turn off Can't Heal You entirely.
+Can't Heal You (Yell Version) has a configuration dialog that's merged into Blizzard's configuration interface -- you can find it in the Addons tab, or you can go directly go it by using the command "/chy".
+There, you can choose what things you want Can't Heal You (Yell Version) to warn others about, change the messages that Can't Heal You (Yell Version) gives, or even turn off Can't Heal You (Yell Version) entirely.
 Each of your characters has their own configuration.

 Warnings and Gotchas
 --------------------

-Can't Heal You's detection of out of range casts has a problem.
+Can't Heal You (Yell Version)'s detection of out of range casts has a problem.
 If your target is already out of range when you start to cast the spell, and the game knows this (that is, when it's showing a red "out of range" dot or number on the spell), the game won't even try to cast the spell.
-Since  Can't Heal You works by detecting the message the game sends to the server when you cast a spell and getting the target information from it, the automatic detection won't work then.
+Since  Can't Heal You (Yell Version) works by detecting the message the game sends to the server when you cast a spell and getting the target information from it, the automatic detection won't work then.
 To work around this problem, you can use the "Manual Warning" method described further down.

-A second problem is that players won't get whispered for spells that don't directly target them.
-For example, Holy Nova won't whisper anyone, since it's an AoE, not targeted.
-Greater Blessing of Wisdom won't whisper people who are the same class as the target, but aren't close enough, since they're not the actual target.
+A second problem is that players won't get yelled for spells that don't directly target them.
+For example, Holy Nova won't yell anyone, since it's an AoE, not targeted.
+Greater Blessing of Wisdom won't yell people who are the same class as the target, but aren't close enough, since they're not the actual target.